Student Financial Aid

 Work-Study Programs

 Work-study programs provide on and off-campus part-time jobs for students to earn part of their college expenses while gaining valuable job experience.
 Students may work up to a maximum of 25 hours a week depending on eligibility and funding.
-Off-campus opportunities place students in areas of career interest, such as teacher aides in local public schools.

 Veterans (VA) Work-study provides opportunities to work on or off campus doing VA-related work and is available to eligible veteran students enrolled full-time or 3/4 time in a degree, vocational, or professional program.